Table of Contents

 Is it possible for market fluctuations to cause me to lose money in a 401(k)?

 Yes, market downturns can result in short-term losses for your investments.
-Nonetheless, a diverse portfolio usually recovers and expands over time by leveraging compound interest.
+Nonetheless, a diverse portfolio usually recovers and expands over time by leveraging compounding.

 In order to optimize compound interest in 401(k), how much should I contribute?

-To receive the maximum company match, financial experts advise making at least one contribution per pay period.
-Aim for 15-20% of your income in order to accumulate a sizable retirement fund.
+To receive the maximum company match, financial experts advise making at least one contribution.
+Aim for 15-20% of your income in order to accumulate a sizeable retirement fund.

 The sooner, the better!
 Compound interest offers the greatest growth when you begin in your 20s.
 But even if you start later, regular contributions can still result in sizable savings.